2010 Derby City Film Festival

 See what you've been missing.

-Point of view: I couldn't make it tp the 2010 Derby City Film Festival, but I was there in 2012 to support a friend who worked in the art department for a film in the festival.
-The 2012 festival was crazy big.
-There were 56 films selected to screen.
-The lineup included 24 International films representing 16 countries as well as 8 World Premieres, 5 US Premieres, and 28 KY Premieres.
-Eight films were produced in the Bluegrass State and another 5 have ties to Kentucky.
+In 2012, I attended the Derby City Film Festival to support a friend who worked in the art department for a film in the festival.
+This event was a significant one, especially considering the previous year when I couldn't make it to the festival in 2010.
+The 2012 festival was buzzing with excitement as it showcased 56 carefully selected films.
+Among them were 24 International films representing 16 countries, 8 World Premieres, 5 US Premieres, and 28 KY Premieres.
+Notably, eight films were produced in the Bluegrass State, and another 5 had ties to Kentucky.

 BTW: Louisville natives Scooter Downey & Sean Elliot, and Frankfort filmmakers Todd Sheene, Allen Martin, & Scott Stafford were among the winners of the top prizes at the 2012 Derby City Film Festival.
 “It’s in the Blood” written by Downey & Elliot, took home the awards for Best US Feature Film, Audience Choice, and Best Actor (Elliot).
 The film was directed by Downey and starred Lance Henriksen.
 Right on, Kentucky!